-Our MRes Heritage Science is an interdisciplinary programme that takes an innovative approach to the teaching of 'hard' science subjects by taking cultural heritage as its context.
+Our MRes Heritage Science (soon to be renamed to MRes Science and Engineering in Arts, Heritage and Archaeology - SEAHA) is an interdisciplinary programme that takes an innovative approach to the teaching of 'hard' science subjects by taking cultural heritage as its context.
 Our aim is to develop a holistic understanding of state-of-the-art science among researchers and practitioners in order to develop you as science leaders of the future.

 Heritage science delivers intellectual access to cultural heritage by enhancing knowledge of conservation, interpretation, research and management.
 Offering ample opportunities to question and reflect on research in the light of broader societal and environmental issues.
 By engaging in interdisciplinary discourse with other researchers, and with a wider diverse public, you will gain the ability to engage with policy-makers.

 Heritage science research questions span the sciences and the arts, therefore our programme has been designed to be interdisciplinary.
 In order to support the wide variety of activities that relate to cultural heritage – conservation, access, research, interpretation and management – our programme draws on a palette of knowledge, from fundamental sciences (chemistry, physics, mathematics, biology) to arts and humanities (conservation, philosophy, ethics, history and art history), including economics, sociology, computer sciences and engineering.

 For further information please see the MRes SEAHA Student Handbook.

 Our programme will challenge you to develop a broad spectrum of knowledge and interpersonal skills: team-working, communication, leadership, management and negotiation.
 Students from widely different disciplinary backgrounds provide challenging and enriching learning experiences.
 Using innovative case-study learning methods, you will engage with issues that include: